jesusfaithandwordisinmyheartalways/websocketchatapp/README.md

 OVERVIEW:

-- Basic chatt app with Websocket that establishes a WebSocket connection to a server using the Socket.IO library.
+- Full Stack Basic chatt app with Websocket that establishes a WebSocket connection to a server using the Socket.IO library.
 For Laptop screen

 Features:
 - Socket.io libarary
 - Nodejs
 - Expressjs
+- Reactjs
+- State mamnagement
 - environment variables
 -cors module
 --  sets up an event listener on the Socket.IO server to handle new client connections